dotnet/designs/accepted/2022/simplify-output-paths.md

 - Pivots - This will at minimum be the `Configuration` (lower-cased), such as `debug` or `release`.
 Other pivots such as `TargetFramework` or `RuntimeIdentifier` may also be included, and the pivots will be joined by the underscore (`_`) character
   - `TargetFramework` will be included in the folder name if the project is multi-targeted (`TargetFrameworks` is non-empty), or if the `TargetFramework` property was set via the command line (ie is a global property)
   - `RuntimeIdentifier` will be included in the folder name if it was explicitly set (either in a project file or on the command line).
 If it is set automatically by the SDK (for example because `SelfContained` was set), then the `RuntimeIdentifier` will not be included in the folder name
+  - For the `package` output type, the pivots will only be the `Configuration`, and other values won't be included in the path

 Some examples: